rexcoleman/Data-Science-Model-Selection-in-Cybersecurity/README.md

 **How It Works**: Stacking trains multiple base models on the training data and a meta-model on the base models' outputs to make final predictions, capturing diverse model strengths.

+**Cost Function**: The cost function for stacking is typically chosen based on the meta-model, such as Mean Squared Error (MSE) for regression and Logarithmic Loss (LogLoss) for classification.

 **Example**: Predicting the severity of security incidents by combining predictions from different models such as decision trees, SVMs, and neural networks.

 #### 4. Voting Methods